nishand17/cs184-final-project/final/index.md

 For i in range(SCREEN_WIDTH):

-	points.append([i, &lt;obj y-offset> + &lt;amplitude> * noise(&lt;x-step> * i, &lt;y-step>])
+	points.append([i, <obj y-offset> + <amplitude> * noise(<x-step> * i, <y-step>])

-&lt;obj y-offset> 	: the location where the points will be rendered
+<obj y-offset> 	: the location where the points will be rendered

-&lt;amplitude>	: the amplitude, in pixels, for the hills/mountains
+<amplitude>	: the amplitude, in pixels, for the hills/mountains

-&lt;x-step>	: a discrete step in the noise x-axis that determines the noise value
+<x-step>	: a discrete step in the noise x-axis that determines the noise value

-&lt;y-step>	: a discrete step in the noise y-axis that determines the noise value, used to generate subtle differences in the mountain and hills layering
+<y-step>	: a discrete step in the noise y-axis that determines the noise value, used to generate subtle differences in the mountain and hills layering
 ```

 ## Color Theory